realead/solinks/README.md

   * more complicated OMP-things with Cython: https://stackoverflow.com/a/57967436/5769463
   * OMP-threads and Python-threads are different things: https://stackoverflow.com/a/53696844/5769463

+#### Multiprocessing:

+  * spawn and frozen scripts with multiprocessing: https://stackoverflow.com/a/47360452/5769463

 #### Importing modules:

   * using different file-extension for modeules: https://stackoverflow.com/a/59995134/5769463